williamw3ng/CS251-Stanford-NFT/README.md

 ### NOTE

 You will need Pinata API Keys from the .env file.
 These are not published along with the GitHub repo.
+Contact the repo owners to get the keys.